JoydeepMallick/Amazon-product-page-scrapping/README.md

-# Assignment: Amazon Product Web Scraping
+# Amazon Product Web Scraping

 ## Overview
-This assignment focuses on web scraping product information from Amazon, including product URLs, names, prices, ratings, and reviews.
+This focuses on web scraping product information from Amazon, including product URLs, names, prices, ratings, and reviews.
 The scraped data will be stored in a CSV file.
 The assignment is divided into two parts:

 **Part 1: Scraping Product Listings**
 In this part, we scrape product listings from Amazon.
 The requirements include: